nivekithan/nivekithan/README.md

 ### Hi there 👋

-I am Nivekithan S, I am fullstack developer currently working in [Magic](https://www.linkedin.com/company/usemagic) in the role Product Engineer (Backend).
+I am Nivekithan S, a Backend Engineer currently working at [EPYC](https://www.linkedin.com/company/epyc/).

+I write blogs at [nivekithan.com](https://nivekithan.com).

-Connect with me at `nivekithan363@gmail.com` or at twitter `https://twitter.com/nivekithanS`
+Connect with me at `nivekithan363@gmail.com` or on Twitter `https://twitter.com/nivekithanS`.

+### Core Technologies

+**Languages:** TypeScript, Go, Kotlin, JavaScript

+**Backend & Infrastructure:** Node.js, Cloudflare Workers, Express.js, Hono, AWS (Batch, Lambda, S3)

+**Databases:** PostgreSQL

+**Frontend:** React, Next.js, React Router, Remix, Vite

 ### Work Experience

-I am working as Product Engineer at [Magic](https://www.linkedin.com/compay/usemagic).
-Some of my notable achievements include
+I am currently working as a Backend Engineer at [EPYC](https://www.linkedin.com/company/epyc/).

+Here are the key projects I have delivered for various clients:

+#### 1. Scheduling System

+Implemented a scheduling system that allows users to book appointments with industry experts.

+**Key Features:**
+- Prevented double booking through proper concurrency handling
+- Integrated with Razorpay to prevent duplicate payments and bookings for unavailable slots
+- Enabled mentors to set custom availability schedules
+- Synchronized with Google Calendar to prevent scheduling conflicts

+**Tech Stack:** TypeScript, React (React Router v7), Cloudflare Workers, PostgreSQL

+#### 2. Shopify Credits System for Airlines

+Built a credits management system for airline companies to provide uniform purchase credits to their employees through a Shopify store.

+**Key Features:**
+- Handled all concurrency edge cases to ensure balances never go below zero
+- Ensured accurate balance updates across refunds, cancellations, and returns
+- Integrated with custom tax processing software for accurate sales tax deduction
+- Provided comprehensive analytics dashboards for both vendors and airline companies

+**Tech Stack:** TypeScript, React (Next.js), Cloudflare Workers, PostgreSQL

+#### 3. Funding Application Platform

+Developed a collaboration platform where founders can apply for funding, with an internal dashboard for investors to review applications.

+**Key Features:**
+- Reconciled applications across Algolia and multiple internal APIs
+- Implemented duplicate detection and missing application handling
+- Built a fault-tolerant system that maintains functionality with minimal degradation even when internal APIs are down

+**Tech Stack:** TypeScript, React (React Router v7), Cloudflare Workers, PostgreSQL

+#### Additional Achievements

+In other projects, I have:

-1. Designed and implemented a feature that sends more than 10,000 slack DM messages while also respecting the slack ratelimit using bull queue
+1. Designed and implemented a feature that sends 10,000+ Slack DM messages while respecting rate limits using Bull queue
-2. Created a Chatbot using `NextJs`, `supabase (Postgres)`, `openai` and `langchain` in typescript `language` which when deployed increases customer interaction and reduces customer support.
-3. Successfully transformed monolithic backend into separate job and request services, significantly reducing memory and CPU usage.
-This ensured seamless operation during high job loads.
+2. Successfully transformed a monolithic backend into separate job and request services, significantly reducing memory and CPU usage while ensuring seamless operation during high job loads
-4. Contributed to the development of a payment gateway for the events system, empowering our customers to seamlessly utilize Stripe for event-related transactions.
+3. Contributed to developing a payment gateway for an events system, enabling customers to seamlessly process transactions via Stripe
-5. Worked on setting up Prometheus, Loki, Grafanna for our frontend and backend service while also making minimal changes to our codebase so that we can continuously develop our product.
-6. Contributed to migrating our service from Digital Ocean to AWS leading to improved performance of our product
+4. Contributed to migrating services from Digital Ocean to AWS, resulting in improved product performance
-7. Took ownership and created a `cli` tool that initializes our development environment locally after one of our new hires took more than two days to setup the development environment locally.
+5. Created a CLI tool that initializes the development environment locally, reducing setup time from 2+ days to minutes for new hires
-8. Took ownership and orchestrated a gradual transition of our product's codebase from Javascript to Javascript with `JsDoc` leading to less runtime errors and better DX without compromising development timelines for ongoing features.
+6. Orchestrated a gradual transition from JavaScript to JavaScript with JSDoc, reducing runtime errors and improving developer experience without compromising feature delivery timelines

-### Projects
+### Featured Projects

-Whenever I get free time, I like to work on projects to satisfy my curiosity about new technologies and understand their tradeoff compared to current technologies.
+Whenever I get free time, I like to work on projects to satisfy my curiosity about new technologies and understand their tradeoffs compared to current technologies.

 ## Levenshtein Automata